Ji-Hwan Bae Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 7.9 K/9, the third-worst in MLB.
+- The Cardinals pitching staff ranks 28th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Cardinals' 4.69 team ERA ranks 23rd across all MLB pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.66).

-- Cardinals pitchers combine to allow 136 home runs (one per game), the first-fewest in the league.
+- Cardinals pitchers combine to allow 136 home runs (one per game), the least in baseball.

-- Hudson (5-1) gets the starting nod for the Cardinals in his seventh start of the season.
-He's put together a 4.41 ERA in 49 2/3 innings pitched, with 33 strikeouts.

-- In his most recent outing on Saturday against the Philadelphia Phillies, the right-hander threw 5 2/3 innings, giving up five earned runs while surrendering six hits.
+- The left-hander last appeared on Sunday against the Philadelphia Phillies, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.

-- The 28-year-old has amassed an ERA of 4.41, with 6.1 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.